javipmontes/Programming4DS/README.md

 volatility.
 It uses the different portfolio configuration data from the portfolio_allocation.csv to generate a new file with the return and volatility columns for each portfolio called portfolio_metrics.csv.

-4. Run or see the ReturnAnalysis.ipynb file.
+4. Run or explore the ReturnAnalysis.ipynb file.
 This file uses the portfolio_metrics.csv file to generate the different plots needed for assessing the questions related to the Return part of the strategies' analysis.
 It will generate a histogram, a distribution plot and a box plot graphics.

-5. Run or see the ReturnAnalysis.ipynb file.
+5. Run or explore the ReturnAnalysis.ipynb file.
 This file uses the portfolio_metrics.csv file to generate different plots needed for assessing the questions related to the Return vs Risk part of the strategies' analysis.
 It will generate a scatterplot and different stacked bar-charts for different volatilities.